Loading your washing machine correctly can give you much better washing results, not to mention also help you cut down on waste.

-So how can you make sure you always load your washing machine properly?
+So how can you be sure you always load your washing machine properly?

-One extra tip: check all pockets to make sure no tissues, gum, coins, or anything else gets into the drum.
+One extra tip: Check all pockets to make sure no tissues, gum, coins, or anything else gets into the drum.

 A full load

-It’s worth waiting until you have a full load worth of clothes to throw into the washing machine first, though.
+It’s worth waiting until you have a full load of clothes that needs washing.
 If you don’t fill up the machine, then you’re just wasting electricity and water.
-If you can, wait until you can wash a full load.
+If you can, wait until you can wash on a full load.
 Otherwise, take advantage of your machine’s half load setting, if it has one.

 Dose it right

-When you load in the clothes, you should be able to fit one hand into the top of the drum.
+When you load the clothes, you should be able to fit one hand into the top of the drum.
 If you can’t, take out something.
 If there’s too much space, add something else or consider waiting until you can do a full wash.

 Turn it down